Overview of Sports at GIS

 The goal is FUNdamentals and learning how to play sports with a Christ-like attitude!
 The goal is to let all the kids play and have as much playing time as possible.
 Sports Leadership students are the coaches and referees for Rec League; please show respect to them as they learn how to coach and referee.

-Each season lasts approx. 4 - 6 weeks.
+Each rec league season lasts approx. 4 - 6 weeks.

-Practices/games: Saturday 10-11:30am *some sports may also be played on Wed. afternoons, depending on schedule availability.
+Practices/games: Saturday 10-11:30am *some sports may also be played on weekdays, depending on schedule availability.

 Tournament: end of season

-If your family is arriving after tryouts have ended and you have a student who is interested in trying out for a sport, please contact Bob Hirschelman (firstname.lastname@example.org) in advance and he will arrange a seperate tryout for your child.
+If your family is arriving after tryouts have ended and you have a student who is interested in trying out for a sport, please let us know by emailing us at email@example.com in advance.
+We will arrange a separate tryout for your child.
 Please note that this does NOT guarantee a spot on the team - just a tryout.
-Bob is also available to work with parents in coordinating a schedule to provide students athletes with the training/balance needed to excel in the sport he/she is passionate about while keeping academics as priority.

 If you have any questions, please email us at: firstname.lastname@example.org.